mrRobit/Zabbix_templates/README.md

 ## Overview

-The template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix using SNMP v2c.
+The template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix v.5.4 using SNMP v2c.
+For use with a different Zabbix version please choose corresponding branch.

-For Zabbix version: 5.2 and higher.
-It may work with older versions, but was not tested.
-In case of errors at older Zabbix versions please choose "Zabbix_old" branch.
+TIP: to monitor firewalls interfaces, please add offcial zabbix template: [Template Module Interfaces SNMPv2](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/module/interfaces_snmp?at=refs%2Fheads%2Frelease%2F5.0).

 This template was tested on: